 First, define goals for each of the five categories relevant to your initiative.
 Decide how you want to increase customer happiness, for example, and how you hope to boost adoption rates.

 Then, figure out which signals you’ll look for in each of these categories.
 Defining your signals will help you get a sense of whether or not you’re making progress toward your goals.
-When it comes to engagement, for example, maybe one positive signal could be the average time on your website’s page or in your app increases.
+For example, when it comes to engagement, maybe one positive signal could be the average time on your website’s page or in your app increases.

 Finally, establish a few metrics (at most) to track over time that will tell you if you are achieving the goals you’ve set for your feature, your product, or your business.

 Over time, you’ll check in with your HEART categories to learn which areas of the product are resonating with users.
-You can use that information to make better decisions about how to focus resources to continue improving the product.
+Then, you can use that information to make better decisions about how to focus resources to continue improving the product.

 But when you want to weigh initiatives based on how much they’ll improve your users’ experience, the Google HEART framework can help.